port-labs/port-docs/docs/tutorials/complete-use-cases/software-catalog.md

 - Port's [Terraform provider](../../integrations/terraform.md) - to document your cloud resources
 - Port's [GitHub App](../../integrations/github/app/introduction.md) - to document your services
+- Port's [REST API](../../api-reference/) - to document your deployment configs
 - Port's [GitHub Action](../../integrations/github/github-action.md) - to document your service deployments

 By the end of this guide, you will have the _Basic Model_ of a software catalog.